aws-samples/aws-multi-region-bc-dr-workshop/lab-5-loadtest/README.md

 ### Instructions

-First, lets do some quick quality control on our environments.
+First, let's do some quick quality control on our environments.
 You will send some test traffic to each region through the Global Accelerator.
 This will test a number of things:
 1. The Global Accelerator is configured correctly and is directing traffic to the correct region.
 2. The stack is functionally working in each region and able to serve back valid responses.
-3. The Cloudwatch dashboard is showing us good data as it updates to reflect the traffic serving each region.
+3. The CloudWatch dashboard is showing us good data as it updates to reflect the traffic serving each region.

 ### [1] Create the pre-requisites required for the Apache Bench command to work correctly